 AFD or ΔI = Itop – Ibottom

-The operating scheme used to control the axial power distribution involves maintaining the AFD within a tolerance band around a burnup dependent target, known as the target flux difference, to minimize the variation of the axial peaking factor and axial xenon distribution during unit maneuvers.
+The operating scheme used to control the axial power distribution involves maintaining the AFD within a tolerance band around a burnup dependent target, known as the target flux difference, minimizing the variation of the axial peaking factor and axial xenon distribution during unit maneuvers.

-For plants operating with so called “constant axial offset control – CAOC”, the AFD limit involves a target band.
+For plants operating with so-called “constant axial offset control – CAOC”, the AFD limit involves a target band.
 This target band is, for example, +5% and -5% around the target value.
-Since the xenon concentration and distribution is flux and time dependent, the longer the core operates outside its target band, the greater the probability of initiating a xenon transient.
+Since the xenon concentration and distribution are flux and time-dependent, the longer the core operates outside its target band, the greater the probability of initiating a xenon transient.

-The target flux difference (ΔItarget) and its burnup dependent value is determined at equilibrium xenon conditions.
-The AFD is sensitive to many core related parameters such as control bank positions, core power level, axial burnup, axial xenon distribution and, to a lesser extent, reactor coolant temperature and boron concentrations.
+At equilibrium xenon conditions, the target flux difference (ΔItarget) and its burnup dependent value are determined.
+The AFD is sensitive to many-core-related parameters such as control bank positions, core power level, axial burnup, axial xenon distribution, and, to a lesser extent, reactor coolant temperature and boron concentrations.

-Constant Axial Offset Control (CAOC) is a strategy, which is used to control axial power distribution in normal operation.
-CAOC requires that the AFD must be controlled within a narrow tolerance band around a burnup dependent target to minimize the probability of initiation xenon oscillations during power maneuvers.
+Constant Axial Offset Control (CAOC) is a strategy used to control axial power distribution in normal operations.
+CAOC requires that the AFD must be controlled within a narrow tolerance band around a burnup-dependent target to minimize the probability of initiation xenon oscillations during power maneuvers.
 It also minimizes the variation of axial peaking factors.

 Axial offset is defined as: